 There are an estimated one million billion ants currently living on Earth, spread out over 12,000 different species.
 That’s a lot of ants!
 Luckily, there are only four common types of ants you have to worry about here in Washington.

-Odorous house ants are black or dark brown and emit an unpleasant smell when crushed, similar to rotten coconut.
+Odorous house ants, also known as sugar ants, are black or dark brown and emit an unpleasant smell when crushed, similar to rotten coconut.
 They’re drawn to sweets and meats, so they’re most often found in the kitchen.
+Due to their nocturnal nature, it can be extremely difficult to locate where their nest is located in your home.
 While they can bite, they don’t cause much pain.

-Carpenter ants are easy to identify because they’re significantly larger than the other species you’ll come across.
+Carpenter Ants are among the largest species of ants and reside in moist, decaying, or hollow wood.
 They tunnel through wood to create their nests, which can result in significant structural damage to your home.

 Pavement ants are often found outside along driveways and sidewalks, but they can also migrate indoors in search of food.
 They can overrun your trashcan, compost bin, outdoor garden, and even pets bowls.